-I've been teaching in the Bay Area for over fifteen years and have learned quite a bit more from teaching than I ever expected.
-Finding new ways to explain music to a diverse group of students with different strengths and weaknesses has been a rewarding experience.
+I've been teaching in the Bay Area for over fifteen years and have learned quite a bit more from teaching than I expected to.
+Finding new ways to to explain drumming and music to a diverse group of students with different strengths and weaknesses has been a rewarding experience.
 My degree in music from N.I.U. has helped me approach the drum set as a melodic instrument capable of expressing musical ideas beyond the role of time keeper.
-My experience as a freelance musician has made me familiar with a variety of different styles so I can cover what most students are interested in.
-And most importantly, I like to see the students have fun and get a sense of reward from their practice.
+My experience as a freelance musician has made me familiar with a variety of different styles of drumming, so I can cover what most students are interested in.
+And most importantly, I like to see my students have fun and gain a sense of accomplishment from their practice.

-Here's a photo of Xavier recording his Funky Primer assignment.
+Here's a photo of Xavier performing his Funky Primer assignment.